Apartment mortgage lending

 If you’re a first home buyer and the deposit and loan-to-value ratio (LVR) restrictions imposed by lenders are restricting your ability to qualify for a loan, consider asking your parents to go guarantor.

-Having a guarantor involves listing your parents’ property as security on the loan, so you may even be able to borrow up to 100% of the purchase price.
-But having a guarantor on a home loan can come with added risks for both you and the guarantor, so make sure you do your research.
+Having a guarantor involves your parents essentially promising to take responsibility for the loan in the event you default, and perhaps also listing their property as security on the loan.
+Under such an arrangement, you may even be able to borrow up to 100% of the purchase price.
+But having a guarantor on a home loan can come with added risks for both you and the guarantor, so ensure you do your research.

 Frequently asked questions